mbaumer/us_hep_funding/docs/_states/KY.md

 Mitch McConnell is the #2 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

-Rand Paul is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received:
 7 HEP grants, totalling <b> $563,000</b>